 So as soon as I received the results online, I began to cajole my father to pay for me another registration of the exam.
-But he confided in me that he was too cash-strapped to afford the Ksh.
-4,900 that was required for the registration of the exam.
+But he confided in me that he was too cash-strapped to afford another Ksh.
+4,900 - the amount required for the registration of the exam.

 Luckily, my mother came through to my aid by selling one or two sheep we reared at home.
 And finally after registering for the SAT exam for the second time, I began to study for it more earnestly.
 Once bitten, twice shy.

 Although I was sanguine I would make a significant improvement in my second take of the exam, I have to confess the Critical Reading section of the SAT still worried me.
 It made me realize that I had memory like a sieve in that I would strive to understand the meaning of a college-level vocabulary and then forget it soon afterwards.
 It was like the vocabularies were getting into my head through one ear and out in the other - thus leaving an empty mind inside my fearfully and wonderfully made brain.

 The good news is: I did make a significant improvement in my second taking by scoring 1880 marks.
 But the bad news was: the score was still not good enough to get into MIT, Cornell, Dartmouth and Stanford - the colleges I was applying for admission.

 Well, I did put in great effort in submitting a strong application by even mailing samples of an educational website I had created with my classmates at Starehe Institute and cassette recordings of me playing the piano but that did nothing to save me from getting rejected by the colleges.
 They all denied me admission.